 Figures 7 and 8 present example results of this very simple anisotropic filtering scheme on synthetic and real DTI images.
-We used the function $c(x) = \exp(-x^2/\kappa^2)$, where the threshold κ controls the amount of local regularization.
-For both synthetic and real data, the histogram of the gradient norm is very clearly bimodal so that the threshold κ is easily determined.
+We used the function $c(x) = \exp(-x^2/\kappa^2)$ , where the threshold $\kappa$ controls the amount of local regularization: for a gradient magnitude greater than 2 to 3 times $\kappa$ , there is virtually no regularization, while the field is almost linearly smoothed for gradient magnitudes below a fraction (say 0.1) of $\kappa$ .
+For both synthetic and real data, the histogram of the gradient norm is very clearly bimodal so that the threshold $\kappa$ is easily determined.

 In Fig. 7, we generated a tensor field with a discontinuity, and add independent Gaussian noises according to Section 3.8.
 The anisotropic smoothing perfectly preserves the discontinuity while completely smoothing each region.
 In this synthetic experiment, we retrieve tensor values that are very close to the initial tensor field.
 This could be expected since the two regions are perfectly homogeneous.
-After enough regularization steps, each region is a constant field equal to the mean of the 48 initially noisy tensors of the region: the regularized tensors should be roughly 7 times more accurate than the noisy ones.
+After enough regularization steps, each region is a constant field equal to the mean of the 48 initially noisy tensors of the region.
+Thus, similarly to the Euclidean mean of identically and independently distributed measurements, we expect the standard deviation of the regularized tensors to be roughly $7 \simeq \sqrt{48}$ times smaller than the one of the noisy input tensors.